 The Wellforce physician network has the largest geographic reach in Eastern Massachusetts, with doctors from Cape Cod to the New Hampshire border.

 Dr. Wagner is expected to transition to the Wellforce role in May 2018.
-The Tufts MC Board of Trustees has convened a search committee to find the next leader of Tufts MC and Tufts Children's Hospital and has retained a prominent recruitment firm for the national search.
+The Tufts MC Board of Trustees has convened a search committee to find the next leader of Tufts MC and Tufts Medical Center and has retained a prominent recruitment firm for the national search.